n45dev/DocuFind-API/README.md

 1. `/upload_pdf` - To upload a pdf file to the server
 2. `/upload_text` - To upload a text to the server
+3. `/upload_image` - To upload an image to the server

 ##### GET: